Owoui/SearXNG-Crawl4AI/README_EN.md

 ## Introduction

-Sear-Crawl4AI is an open-source search and crawling tool based on SearXNG and Crawl4AI, serving as an open-source alternative to Tavily.
+SearCrawl is an open-source search and crawling tool based on SearXNG and Crawl4AI, serving as an open-source alternative to Tavily.
 It provides similar search and web content extraction capabilities while being fully open-source and customizable.

 Key Features:
 - Search results retrieval through SearXNG search engine